xmos/lib_uart/doc/rst/lib_uart.rst

 ==================

 The multi-UART example demonstrates the use of the multi-UART API to loopback data between multi-UART Tx and Rx components .
-This example requires 2 8-bit ports and a shared clock.
+This example requires two 8-bit ports and a shared clock.
 The ports chosen are *XS1_PORT_8B* on tile 0 (*X0D14* - *X0D21* in the top left header) and *XS1_PORT_8A* on tile 1 (*X1D02* - *X1D08* in the bottom left header and *CODEC RST_N* which is *X1D09*).
 The application will generate a PLL clock on *MCLK* (*X1D11*) which needs to be shared with tile 0 *XS1_PORT_1A* (*X0D00*) port.
 Make sure to connect 8-bit ports and the share the clock for the example to work.